fiveladdercon/launchpad/docs/support/intro.md

 installed.

 A **booster** is a cryptographically signed license that is locally installed and enables your spacecraft executable to run at full speed.
-You can purchase a booster here or send an email with your company, name, and email to
+To purchase a booster or request a trial, send an email with your company, name, and email to
-<u>fiveladdercon[at]gmail.com</u> and request a trial.
+<u>fiveladdercon[at]gmail.com</u>.

 *Of course you can always just keep running spacecraft without a booster, but the engineering time wasted in the long haul is likely more expensive than a booster.*